starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

-## AMD FidelityFX Super Resolution (FSR) upscaling
-In the Lutris `Runner options` tab, enable `AMD FidelityFX Super Resolution` or set the environment variable `WINE_FULLSCREEN_FSR=1`.
-Then, in the Star Citizen graphics settings, set the game to fullscreen and your desired resolution and it will be FSR scaled up.
-We recommend restarting the game after changing its resolution for better performance.

 ## Head tracking using Opentrack
 We have a custom build of Opentrack designed to work natively with Star Citizen.
 It is available [here](https://github.com/Priton-CE/opentrack-StarCitizen).